COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

 With its popularity, there are a LOT of questions surrounding Agreeable Gray.
 Here are some answers!

-WHAT PAINT COLOUR IS SIMILAR TO BUT LIGHTER THAN AGREEABLE GRAY?
+WHAT PAINT COLOR IS SIMILAR TO BUT LIGHTER THAN AGREEABLE GRAY?

 Benjamin Moore Classic Gray has a very similar look to Agreeable Gray but is far less likely to grab green (keeping in mind that AG doesn’t grab it often either).

-Paint Colour Review of Benjamin Moore Classic Gray
+Paint Color Review of Benjamin Moore Classic Gray

-WHAT PAINT COLOUR IS SIMILAR TO AGREEABLE GRAY BUT DARKER?
+WHAT PAINT COLOR IS SIMILAR TO AGREEABLE GRAY BUT DARKER?

 Sherwin Williams Anew Gray is a bit darker than Agreeable Gray, with an LRV of 47.
 With its increased depth, it’s also a touch warmer.

-WHAT IS THE BENJAMIN MOORE EQUIVALENT TO AGREEABLE GRAY – WHICH COLOUR IS MOST SIMILAR?
+WHAT IS THE BENJAMIN MOORE EQUIVALENT TO AGREEABLE GRAY – WHICH COLOR IS MOST SIMILAR?

 Benjamin Moore Collingwood is the closest match to Agreeable Gray, but as explained above, shifts in undertone and LRV are the main differences.